portworx/lcfs/README.md

 ### `writes`

 Writes are returned immediately after copying new data to inode page table.
 Zero blocks written to files are detected.
 If all data written to a file is zeros, then nothing is written to disk and such files do not consume any disk space.
+If pages of a file with non-zero data are overwritten with zeroes, then corresponding blocks are freed from the file.

 Sparse files are supported and files do not consume space on disk for sparse regions.